VetterNic2/streaming-01-getting-started/README.md

 They all must run successfully before continuing.

 ## Execute Utility Script (Diagnostics)
+# This worked without an Issue. - Nic
 With your repo folder open in VS Code:

 1. Click util_about.py.